 - For this, you will have to assume a rate of return from the respective asset classes.
-From equity mutual funds you can assume a rate of return of 12% over long-term, while from a debt instrument the returns will be around 8% to 9%.
+From equity mutual funds you can assume a rate of return of 12% over the long-term, while from a debt instrument the returns will be around 8% to 9%.

-- If you want to accumulate Rs 50 lakh, in next 20 years, you will have to make a monthly investment of Rs 69,393, if you invest fully into equity.
+- If you want to accumulate Rs 50 lakh, in the next 20 years, you will have to make a monthly investment of Rs 69,393, if you invest fully into equity.

 - In case, you invest all your money into debt, you will have to invest Rs 1,09,261 monthly for a period of 20 years.

-- You can also go for schemes such as Sukanya Sumridhi scheme which is also a good option in case you have a girl child.
+- You can also go for schemes such as the Sukanya Sumridhi scheme which is also a good option in case you have a girl child.

 - You have often heard of many schemes launched by our government to improvise the current status of education.

-- The government of India announced the scheme under “Beti Bachao, Beti Padhao” campaign.
-As she attains age of 10 years you can open an account in the name of your girl child.
+- The government of India announced the scheme under the “Beti Bachao, Beti Padhao” campaign.
+As she attains the age of 10 years you can open an account in the name of your girl child.

 It is very important to secure your child’s future by providing the right education.
-Things may not go the way you have planned and all the above points fail, you still left with the option of taking loan.
+Things may not go the way you have planned and all the above points fail, you still left with the option of taking a loan.
 Yes!
 If it is necessary you can go for a decent personal loan scheme which will help you in your difficult times.
-Financial institution can be your faithful friend in your needy times if you want to avail any kind of loan.
+The financial institution can be your faithful friend in your needy times if you want to avail any kind of loan.

 Related Article- Types of personal loans